 b) inform the Member State in writing about their intention to open an enquiry or request that the Member State continue its recovery procedure.

-In case the Commission has not acted in either way by 31 October, the Union contribution is not to be reimbursed by the Member State and the irrecoverable amount is shared between the national and EU budgets.
+In case the Commission has not acted in either way by 31 October, the Union contribution is not to be reimbursed by the Member State.

 For the purpose of calculating an irrecoverable amount to be reimbursed by the Member State, the co-financing rate at priority level, as laid down in the financing plan in force at the time of the request, shall apply.
 If the irrecoverable amount is to be borne by the Member State's budget, then it should be withdrawn from the following payment application submitted by the Member State (see also the example under section 8.3.1 above)